espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Feats/Impossible Striker.md

 # Impossible Striker
 ![[icons-sundries-books-book-red-exclamation.webp|150]]

 Nothing can prevent you from making a sneak attack, even if your opponent can see every blow coming.
-Instead of dealing the damage from [[Sly Striker]], you can deal your full sneak attack damage to a target even if the target isn't [[Off-Guard]].
+Instead of dealing the damage from [[Sly Striker]], you can deal your full sneak attack damage to a target even if the target isn't [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Off-Guard]].